-To your left or to the east of the river, you'll find the urban center complete with its dull industrial factories.
+To your left or to the east of the river, you'll find the urban centre complete with its dull industrial factories.
 However, you'd probably want to give this one a miss.
-I'd prefer to show you some of the more interesting places you should spend your time.
+I'd prefer to show you some of the more interesting places where you should spend your time.

 There are sixty thousand of these creatures wandering around the park, albeit in their respective enclosures of course.
 They consist mostly of local fresh and saltwater species but some are from the Nile River while others are South American Caimans.
 In all probability, there will be a lot more by the time you get the chance to visit, as the farm has a breeding program in place.